dcmlr/kitti360_ros_player/README.md

 This ROS package takes each sensor from the [KITTI-360](http://www.cvlibs.net/datasets/kitti-360/) dataset and publishes it in ROS.
-The simulation can be paused, speed up, run frame by frame.
+The simulation can be paused, speed up, and one can step frame by frame.

 ## Quick Start